LWT – Lavell’s Wetland Trust

 Lavell’s Lake is in the northern most part of Dinton Pastures Country Park (DPCP) and set in about 46 acres of a mixture of managed wetland habitats, including Phragmites reed beds, sedges, grass areas, coppiced scrub and hedgerows.

 The area was deemed a conservation area in 1984 and officially became a nature reserve 7th July 1987, when FOLL (Friends of Lavell’s Lake) became a registered charity (297074) with the Charity Commission.
 FOLL converted to LWT (Lavell’s Wetland Trust), in August 2018.

 Since 2000 we have benefitted from habitat management grants under the Countryside Stewardship Scheme.
-This has enabled FOLL and Dinton Pastures Countryside Service (DPCS) to expand our Phragmites reed beds extensively across DPCP and also provided part funding for Bittern Hide and the new access path for wheelchair and mobility scooters.
+This enabled FOLL, LWT and Dinton Pastures Countryside Service (DPCS) to expand our Phragmites reed beds extensively across DPCP and also provided part funding for Bittern Hide and the new access path for wheelchair and mobility scooters.

 Our Teal & Bittern hides overlook scrapes where the water depth is artificially controlled to provide year round shallow water, but being set between two rivers, Lavell’s is easily and quite regularly flooded.
 To mitigate breeding season flash flooding and with support of the Environment Agency, a sluice situated in front of Teal Hide and co-funded by the BOC, provides some protection from flash flooding from the Loddon and then allowing water to drain into the Loddon when water levels subside.